In October 1943, the U.S. Eighth Air Force’s losses became critical, forcing a reappraisal of the American daylight bombing Strategy.

 Operation Pointblank was a success.
 Local air superiority belonged to the Allies for the opening of the second front.
 The war for air superiority over Western Europe had been won, but not by “self-defending” heavy bombers.
 It had been won by a combination of fighters actively hunting down and killing Germany’s air force and Allied bombers damaging the industrial and logistical infrastructure that supported the German military machine’s ability to make war.
 In this two-pronged strategy, both bombers and fighters had a crucial, symbiotic role.
 American air commanders, like their ground counterparts before them, finally realized the truth of German strategist Carl von Clausewitz’s statement—that victory in war comes, first and foremost, through the destruction of the enemy’s armed forces.
 Operation Pointblank proved that American air power’s first mission should always be the establishment of air superiority through the destruction of the enemy’s air force.

-This article was written by Brian Todd Carey and originally appeared in the November 1998 issue of World War II.
+Brian Todd Carey is an assistant professor at the American Military University of Virginia.
+This feature originally appeared in the November 1998 issue of World War II.
 For more great articles be sure to pick up your copy of World War II.